Ryu hits, pitches Dodgers to 100th win, 7-4 over Rockies

 With the Dodgers still undecided on a starter for the NL Division Series opener Oct.
 3, Ryu (13-5) made his case by giving up three runs and six hits over seven innings with no walks and eight strikeouts.
 His first career home run was a bonus.

+Ryu said he welcomes Smith behind the plate for any of his outings.

+“It was never a problem in the first place,” Ryu said through an interpreter.
+“Coincidentally, when he started catching I started struggling so I’m actually kind of sorry because I am well aware of the talk.
+Today I think we were on the same page and we did really well as a battery.”

-Four batters after Ryu’s shot, Bellinger hit his fifth career grand slam and second this season, going deep off left-hander Jake McGee as the Dodgers improved to 100-56 and reduced their magic number for clinching the best record in the NL to one.
+Four batters after Ryu’s shot, Bellinger hit his slam and his 46th homer of the season, going deep off left-hander Jake McGee as the Dodgers improved to 100-56 and reduced their magic number for clinching the best record in the NL to one.

 Los Angeles joined Houston and the New York Yankees to give the major leagues three 100-game winners for the third straight season.
 Before 2017, the only years with three 100-win teams were 1942, 1977, 1998, 2002 and 2003.